thales-markets/thales-improvement-proposals/TIPs/TIP-83.md

 ## Specification

-This TIP entails the Thales Treasury DAO to dedicate 10,000 OP tokens from the total Phase 0 OP tokens distribution for Thales, as a 30 day pro-rata  awards for Exotic markets Buy Volume drivers.
+This TIP entails the Thales Treasury DAO to dedicate 10,000 OP tokens from the total Phase 0 OP tokens distribution for Thales, as a 30 day pro-rata  awards for Exotic markets Buy Volume drivers with a minimum of $50 total Buy Volume for the duration.
 The distribution between the positioners based on the buy volume is to be calculated by off-chain scripts, and distributed accordingly at the end of the 30 day period.

 ## Copyright